Buenos Aires Northern Railway: Central Station

 On the initiative of Buenos Aires and Ensenada Port Railway, on December 31, 1872, the Central Station of Buenos Aires was opened.
 This was placed on the junction of Paseo de Julio Avenue and Bartolomé Mitre.
 The station was terminus of several railway lines, such as Buenos Aires Western Railway and Buenos Aires and Rosario Railway on a side, and the BA&E and Buenos Aires Great Southern Railway on the other side.
+The BANR extended its path from Retiro to the Central Station in 1873.

 The access station building, the BA&E had to extend the long viaduct that originally extended from Casa Amarilla to Venezuela stations.

 When Central Station was destroyed by fire on February 14, 1897, BANR (owned by Central Argentine by then) and BA&E moved their terminus to Retiro and Venezuela, respectively.
 Soon after the BA&E moved again to Casa Amarilla in La Boca district, therefore the iron viaduct that crossed the city fell into disuse, being subsequently demolished.

 In 1888 the company was taken over by the Central Argentine Railway.